kwah2001/flaskmvc/readme.md

 # Commands
-1) add_student - allows the user to add a student to the database so that they can review or see reviews on them, each student would be given a unique ID number to allow them to be identified.
+ add_student - allows the user to add a student to the database so that they can review or see reviews on them, each student would be given a unique ID number to allow them to be identified.

-2) search_student - once a student is in the database, the search student function would allow the user to find a specific student by entering their student ID number which is unique to them.
+ search_student - once a student is in the database, the search student function would allow the user to find a specific student by entering their student ID number which is unique to them.

-3)add_review - Once a student is in the database, the user is able to give them a review 4)view_reviews - The user would be able to view the student’s reviews by entering their unique student ID into the system.
+add_review - Once a student is in the database, the user is able to give them a review.

+view_reviews - The user would be able to view the student’s reviews by entering their unique student ID into the system.

 # How it's entered
-1) flask user add_student{student_id} {student name}
+ flask user add_student{student_id} {student name}
 example =  flask user add_student 01 "Fake Name"

-2) flask user search_student{student_id}
+ flask user search_student{student_id}
  example = flask user search_student 01

-3) flask user add_review {student_id} {staff_id} {review_text}
+flask user add_review {student_id} {staff_id} {review_text}
 example = flask user add_review 01 1 "good job"

-4) flask user view_reviews{student_id}
+ flask user view_reviews{student_id}
 example = flask user view_reviews 01

 these show what parameters must be entered along with the command inside of the console